-Under IRC Section 402(g), if you have been employed by the employer for more than fifteen (15) years and your contributions to all plans (403(b)(7), etc.) have not averaged over \$5,000 per year (total contributions divided by number of years), you may be able to contribute up to an additional \$3,000 per year.
-The total aggregated dollar amount of this catch-up provision over your career is \$15,000.
-This total is calculated by adding together the catch-up amounts utilized for all years.
+Under IRC Section 402(g), if you have been employed by the employer for more than fifteen (15) years and your contributions to all 403(b) (traditional and non-traditional) plans have not averaged over \$5,000 per year, you may be able to contribute up to an additional \$3,000 per year.
+The total aggregated amount of this provision over your career is \$15,000.
+This total is calculated by adding together the total contributions made for all years.